swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

-User interface programmers don't have the luxury of CSS for complex interactions yet are faced with the same rapidly growing heterogenous population of clients - components written in a traditional style tend bloat to address this fragmentation or libraries provide incompatible versions of the same conceptual components like [this](http://jqueryui.com) and [that](http://jquerymobile.com).
+User interface programmers don't have the luxury of CSS for complex interactions yet are faced with the same rapidly growing heterogenous population of clients - components written in a traditional style either bloat to address fragmentation or libraries provide incompatible versions of the same conceptual components like [this](http://jqueryui.com) and [that](http://jquerymobile.com).